How Was Last Year? - January 09, 2023

 New Year Predictions (See New Years Lesson 01a above)

+How Was Last Year?
+(See New Years Lesson 01b above)

 What Plans This Year?
-(See New Years Lesson 01c below)
+(See New Years Lesson 01c above) -and-

 What Will Happen Next Year?
-(See New Years Lesson 01d below) -and-
+(See New Years Lesson 01d above).

-What Will Happen This Year?
-(See New Years Lesson 01e below).

 What Makes Our Lessons Different?